How to Choose the Right Grill for Your Cooking Style

 These elements include electronic or piezo ignition systems, additional grates for heating, a reducer for disposable gas cartridges, a removable grease tray, a temperature sensor under the lid, and others.
 Usually, gas grills, as well as ovens, are large-sized stationary structures.

-But you may also find compact portable models or middle-sizes portable grills equipped with wheels for convenient transportation.
-The volume of gas grills is calculated based on a number of burners: from 1 burner in miniature portable grills and up to 6 ones in large models meant for public catering.
+But you may also find compact portable models or middle-size portable grills equipped with wheels for convenient transportation.
+The volume of gas grills is calculated based on the number of burners: from 1 burner in miniature portable grills and up to 6 ones in large models meant for public catering.

 Despite the common belief that a classical grill should be charcoal (based on association with an ordinary barbecue), it should be noted that actually many restaurants and steakhouses use gas grills, and it is not by chance.